 When the conversation is about business, time is money.
 Often, this time is poorly managed and used by carrying out tasks that could be easily automated, done manually, or by calculating metrics on a spreadsheet when there’s software that can provide this information automatically and in real time.

-For this reason, many retailers end up making mistakes in their estimated times of arrival, causing delivery exceptions, unnecessary claims and bad reviews from customers.
+For this reason, many retailers end up making mistakes in their estimated times of arrival, causing delivery exceptions, unnecessary claims and bad reviews from customers — issues that could be minimized with effective delivery notification software.

 The price of promoting an inaccurate ETA is too high and the value of customer satisfaction is immeasurable.
 This is why knowing the difference between ETA and ETD and how estimated time of completion plays into these factors is essential to provide the best purchasing experience to your customers.